-So at a minimum, a sound level meter used for noise at work assessments must be capable of measuring the:
+So at a minimum, for noise at work assessments you must use a meter that measures :

 - Equivalent Continuous Sound Pressure Level (LAeq)

 As the instrument needs to measure, at a minimum, LAeq, it must, therefore, be an integrating-averaging sound level meter.
-It should also meet the requirements of Class 2 of BS EN 61672-1:2003 (the current standard for sound level meters) or Type 2 of BS EN 60804:2001 (the former standard).
+It should also meet the requirements of Class 2 of IEC 61671 (BS EN 61672) - IEC 61672 the current standard for sound level meters or Type 2 of BS EN 60804:2001 (the former standard).
 Optionally you might elect to use an integrating sound level meter that is also capable of measuring either or both:

 - C-Weighted Leq (LCeq) for selection of hearing PPE using the HML method.